Tax & Accountancy

 How Section 24 tax works now

-The practical effect is that higher-rate taxpayers effectively receive only 20% relief on their mortgage costs rather than 40% or 45%.
-For landlords who pay basic-rate income tax, the change is less severe, though the way taxable income is calculated can still push them into the higher-rate band.
+Under the current rules, landlords calculate their income tax on full rental income, before deducting mortgage interest, and then receive a tax credit set against the resulting bill.
+The practical effect is that higher-rate taxpayers receive only 20% relief on their mortgage costs rather than 40% or 45%.
+For basic-rate taxpayers the change is less severe, though the way taxable income is calculated can still push them into the higher-rate band.

 Example: basic-rate taxpayer